Locksmith helping a customer in a neighborhood setting

 Check Reviews and Response Patterns

 Look for at least 20 reviews and a 4.5-star average.
 Read the 3-star reviews -- they're usually the most honest.
 Check if the business owner responds to complaints.
-Fake listing scams rarely have genuine negative review responses.
+Established local businesses typically respond to reviews across the board -- look for owner responses to all rating levels.

 Confirm Price Before Work Begins